OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The Indigenous cultures in Australia have been around for more than 60,000 years, making them among the oldest living cultures on the planet.
 With such a long history, it’s not surprising that so many influential, inspiring and incredible Australians have Indigenous roots.
+Here are just 10 of the many Indigenous Australians who have had an incredible impact on their communities, the country and the world.

 Although he only had a third-grade education, Neville Bonner quickly rose to a leadership position in the community and eventually became the first Indigenous member of Australia’s Parliament.
 After leaving the Australian Senate in 1983, Neville continued to advocate for Indigenous rights until his death in 1999.